superhero/shift/README.md

 ```

 ## Example of use
-An shift module usuly has the following skeleton:
+An shift module usually has the following skeleton:

 * Settings
   * Router